UK starts criminal investigation after body parts pile up

 “We are taking enforcement action against the operator, which includes clearance of the excess waste, and have launched a criminal investigation,” a spokesman for the Environment Agency said.

-Healthcare Environmental Services, which is headquartered in Lanarkshire, Scotland, and West Yorkshire, England, blamed the build-up on a reduction in Britain’s high-temperature incineration capacity in recent years.
+Healthcare Environmental Services is headquartered in Lanarkshire, Scotland, and West Yorkshire, England.
+It not immediately respond to comment when contacted by Reuters.

-“All waste is contained and processed within licensed facilities in full cooperation with the relevant authorities,” it said in an emailed statement.

 The Department of Health and Social Care, said that body parts were a very small proportion of the waste in collection, and where there was “anatomical waste” involved it was being stored in refrigerated units at the sites.